 - Provides an exciting visitor and tourist attraction as part of the Fort George experience.

-- Has an exciting modern gift shop selling local products and militarasia.
+- Has an exciting modern gift shop selling local and military products.

 - Has 2 Function rooms available to hire for meetings, receptions, lunches,